AreaForce/Portfolio/index.md

 My most recent work as a Freelance videography & editor has been for the Deepwoken Content Creator [Agamatsu.]()

-Creating a Raid Shadow Legends Sponsorship section, while this video is still yet to come out I've posted the Sponsorship section as an unlisted video for you, the viewer of this Portfolio, to look through as a demo-reel of sorts!
+Creating a Raid Shadow Legends Sponsorship section, while this video is still yet to come out I've posted the Sponsorship section as an unlisted video for you, to look through as a demo-reel of sorts!

 **[Raid Shadow Legends Sponsorship Link](https://youtu.be/0o9CoU3T35g)**